diamantidis/diamantidis.github.io/_tips/2020-06-13-working-with-drafts-on-jekyll-blog.md

 Did you know that Jekyll supports drafts by default?

-The process of writing a post may span to multiple days; from ideation to writing the post, polishing and eventually publishing.
+The process of writing a post may span to multiple days; from the time you jot down an idea, to writing the post, polishing and eventually publishing it.

 Instead of creating a post, you can start using drafts for those unfinished posts that you don't want to publish yet.